 - It’s equally important to be able to detect subtle weight changes which can be a sign of underlying illnesses.
 Unfortunately, home scales usually aren’t accurate enough to show small increases or decreases in weight with animals like cats.

-If you have any questions or would like to schedule an appointment, then we welcome you to give us a call at (503) 968-6000 or visit our online scheduler.
+If you have any questions or would like to schedule an appointment, then we welcome you to give us a call at (503) 968-6000 or schedule an appointment online.
 We look forward to hearing from you!